evhub/coconut/DOCS.md

 ### Naming Source Files

-Coconut source files should, by convention, and so they can be recognized by the compiler and by third-party programs, use the extension `.coc`.
+Coconut source files should, so the compiler can recognize them, use the extension `.coc`.
 It is recommended, if your text editor doesn't have Coconut support, that you set it up so it interprets all `.coc` files as Python code.

 When the compiler is called, each `.coc` file found will compile to another file with the same name, except with `.py` instead of `.coc`, which will hold the compiled code.
 If an extension other than `.py` is desired for the compiled files, such as `.pyde` for [Python Processing](http://py.processing.org/), then that extension can be put before `.coc` in the source file name, and it will be used instead of `.py` for the compiled files.
 For example, `name.coc` will compile to `name.py`, whereas `name.pyde.coc` will compile to `name.pyde`.